seedcode/dayback-extensions-library/event-validation-and-highlighting/README.md

 - `test(event, opt)` – Returns `true` if error.
 - `message` (string) – Error message to show.
 - `skipOnError` (optional) – If `true`, this test is skipped if previous tests failed.
+- `emoji` (string) - An optional emoji to prepend to the message.
+If not defined, with use 🚫 for errors and ⚠️ for warnings.

 **Example:**